str-anger/theorems-in-action/README.md

-# theorems-is-action
+# Theorems in action

-Educational repository which is aiming to build a bridge between fundamental mathematical education and CS engineering.
+In this repo I will accumulate otstanding results of mathematics, which find their implementations in contemporary (to me) applications of computer science and engineering.